 - Stock up on canned or frozen food, toilet paper, shampoo, and other personal items.

-- Either buy or make single meals that can be frozen and reheated.
+- Make or buy single meals that can be frozen and reheated.

 - Make sure you can reach everything you need without getting on your tiptoes or bending down low.